 Field-hunting tip

-Look in alkaline igneous rocks in pegmatites country — that is the host setting where nalipoite typically forms.
+Look in alkaline igneous rocks in pegmatites country, the host setting where nalipoite typically forms.
 If you start seeing sodalite, aegirine, microcline in float, you are in the right ground.
 Field specimens usually show a tabular crystals habit, so train your eye for that shape before scanning the outcrop.